LiteLDev/LeviLamina/README.md

 ## Security

-LiteLoaderBDS (hereinafter referred to as "this software") is developed and provided by LiteLDev (hereinafter referred to as "the developer").
+LeviLamina (hereinafter referred to as "this software") is developed and provided by LiteLDev (hereinafter referred to as "the developer").
 This software is designed to help users manage and install various software packages, but is not responsible for any content, quality, functionality, security or legality of any software package.
 Users should